 AMD is detected during a comprehensive dilated eye exam which includes a visual acuity test that measures how well you see at various distances.
 In the dilated eye exam, drops are placed in your eyes to widen, or dilate, the pupils.
 Your eye care professional uses a special magnifying lens to examine your retina and optic nerve for signs of AMD and other eye problems.

 For more information about macular degeneration in Pottstown, PA, contact Eye Consultants of Pennsylvania and our retinal specialists.
-We have four convenient locations in Pottstown, Pottsville, Blandon and Wyomissing.
+We have five convenient locations in Pottstown, Pottsville, Blandon, Lebanon and Wyomissing.